ibourn/xrpl-training/README.md

 To interact with XRPL, developers use an API that exposes all available functionalities, allowing these functions to be configured according to specific needs.

 ## Unique Features:

+Multisig, other payment dedicated, payment channel to batch many small payment in one tx

 Tickets and Checks: Allow for deferred payments, similar to checks in the traditional financial system.
 Memo and Tags: Used to include additional information in transactions.